hasnain-easecloud/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 👆What is happening here?

-* `newrelic_entity.app_apm` is to fetch information for APM New Relic Application.
+- `newrelic_entity.app_apm` is to fetch information for APM New Relic Application.
-* `newrelic_entity.app_browser` is to fetch information for Browser New Relic.
+- `newrelic_entity.app_browser` is to fetch information for Browser New Relic.
-* `newrelic_account` is to get information about the New Relic account so you can reference it later in your configuration.

 It's considered a best practice to tag all your resources on Cloud.
 You can tag New Relic resources with `newrelic_entity_tags`.
 Let's tag our APM and Browser New Relic application.

 ```hcl
 resource "newrelic_entity_tags" "app_apm_tags" {